CSUN-D-MSP-Team/Sonar/Python_Code/README.md

 ```
 pip install smbus2
 ```
-- See technical documentation for i2c connection.
+- See technical documentation for i2c connection between the sonar and raspberry pi.

+### Code:

 ```python
 from smbus2 import SMBus #I2C